-\revise{Figure \ref{fig:homo-beta} and Figure \ref{fig:homo-loss} plot the MSE values and the QL values, respectively, for the cases with $p=150$ and $\eta = 20$, averaged over replications.} When $d=2$ or $d=20$, the informative sources are truly informative, as seen by the fact that the oracle Trans-Lasso QR performs the best among all the methods.
-In these cases, the performance of the proposed Trans-Lasso QR closely matches that of the oracle procedure and could greatly outperform Lasso QR.
-The pseudo Trans-Lasso QR, which knows $|{\cal A} |$ as priori, performs as good as the oracle; the naive Trans-Lasso QR, which includes all the sources without selection, could perform much worse than Lasso QR when the number of informative sources $| {\cal A} |$ is small.
-When $d = 60$, the informative ratio becomes very low and the informative sources are not quite informative.
-This can be seen from the behaviors of the oracle Trans-Lasso QR: it performs much worse than the Lasso QR when $| {\cal A} |$ is small, and as $| {\cal A} |$ increases, its performance gradually improves mainly due to the increasing sample size of the weakly informative samples.
-The naive and pseudo Trans-Lasso QR methods behave similarly to the oracle, because they both are forced to use informative sources that are not really informative.
-In fact, the best performing method in this extreme scenario is the Lasso QR, which does not use any information from other sources.
+Figures~\ref{fig:homo-loss}-\ref{fig:homo-beta} plot the QL values and the MSE values, respectively, for the cases with $p=150$ and $\eta = 20$, averaged over replications.
+Detailed results are also shown in Tables~\ref{tab:ci-normal-mse}-\ref {tab:ci-cauchy-ql} in the Appendix.

+When $d=2$ or $d=20$, the informative sources are truly informative, as seen by the fact that all the transfer learning methods could greatly outperform Lasso QR, except for the naive approach.
+In these cases, the performance of both Trans-Lasso QR and Trans-Lasso Pooled QR closely aligns with their corresponding oracle procedures, affirming the efficacy of the informative source detection process.
+Interestingly, the pseudo Trans-Lasso QR, informed a priori about $|{\cal A} |$, performs comparably to the oracle.
+Conversely, the naive Trans-Lasso QR, which indiscriminately includes all sources, may underperform relative to Lasso QR when $| {\cal A} |$ is small.

+When $d = 60$, the informativeness of the sources diminishes, particularly in the normal residual setting, which is inherently simpler than the Cauchy residual setting.
+This is reflected in the performance of the oracle Trans-Lasso QR and oracle Trans-Lasso Pooled QR: under normal settings, they significantly underperform compared to Lasso QR with a small $| {\cal A} |$, but their performance incrementally improves as $| {\cal A} |$ increases, primarily due to the larger sample size of weakly informative samples.
+The pseudo Trans-Lasso QR exhibits similar behavior to the oracle, as it is constrained to use sources that are not genuinely informative.
 It is then interesting to see that the proposed Trans-Lasso QR method is very robust and performs as well as Lasso QR.
 The results show that the proposed informative source selection procedure works well; the Trans-Lasso QR is able to utilize the truly information sources to achieve positive transfer while not being misled by the ``fake'' informative sources that could cause negative transfer.